Regular Masonic jurisdiction: Canada

 The majority of Canadian Grand Lodges are in amity with UGLE.
-There is also a healthy presence of GOdF-affiliated Grand Lodges and Orients that follow Continental Freemasonry, particularly in the French-speaking province of Quebec.
+There is also a presence of GOdF-affiliated Grand Lodges and Orients that follow Continental Freemasonry, particularly in the French-speaking province of Quebec.

 United States

 In the United States, each state has a Grand Lodge that supervises the lodges within that state and is sovereign and independent within that jurisdiction.
 These are commonly referred to as the "regular" or "mainstream" Grand Lodges.
 There is no national Grand Lodge.
 All regular Grand Lodges in the US are in mutual amity with each other and with UGLE.

 Because of historical segregation, many states also have a sovereign and independent Prince Hall Grand Lodge that is predominantly African-American.
-For many years the mainstream Grand Lodges did not recognize Prince Hall Freemasonry and considered their Prince Hall Freemasonry irregular, despite the UGLE's approval of their regularity.
-In the 1980s, many mainstream Grand Lodges began to recognize Prince Hall Grand Lodges as Freemasons.
+For many years the mainstream Grand Lodges did not recognize Prince Hall Freemasonry and considered their Prince Hall Freemasonry irregular.
+By 1990, four mainstream Grand Lodges had recognized Prince Hall Grand Lodges as Freemasons.

 Due to a 19th-century argument and a resulting schism, not all Prince Hall Grand Lodges recognize each other (see Prince Hall National Grand Lodge), and generally the mainstream Grand Lodges have followed the lead of their Prince Hall counterparts when it comes to recognizing Prince Hall Grand Lodges in other states.

-Throughout the US there are also numerous independent Masonic Lodges and Grand Lodges, which are not recognized as such by UGLE, the mainstream Grand Lodges, or their Prince Hall counterparts.
+Throughout the US there are also some independent Masonic Lodges and Grand Lodges, which are not recognized as such by UGLE, the mainstream Grand Lodges, or their Prince Hall counterparts.
 Many of these are affiliated with international organizations of Continental Freemasonry.
-These are deemed to be irregular by UGLE - affiliated Masonic Obediences.

 Mexico

-The regularity of Masonic lodges in Mexico is a topic of considerable controversy, primarily due to the prevalence of irregular lodges compared to regular ones.
-This discrepancy has sparked ongoing debates within the Masonic community in Mexico.

 Among the numerous Masonic bodies in the country, two notable exception stands out: The York Grand Lodge of Mexico.
 Established in 1910, it holds the distinction of being the sole Grand Lodge (practicing York Rite) with federal character in Mexico. and Grand Lodge of Valle de Mexico (practicing Scottish Rite) established in 1862.
-Since its inception, both Grand Lodges has maintained recognition from the United Grand Lodge of England, a recognition that persists to the present day.
+Since inception, each Grand Lodge has maintained recognition from the United Grand Lodge of England, recognitions that persist to the present day.